-Most importantly, concentrate on contracting the glute muscles during the exercise.
-Brace the muscles throughout the exercise and squeeze them at the top of each exercises -- for example, when you rise up from a squat or lunge.
+Most important, concentrate on contracting the glute muscles during the exercise.
+Brace the muscles throughout the exercise and squeeze them at the top of each exercises — for example, when you rise up from a squat or lunge.

-This will get your the most bang for your butt, er buck.
+This will get you the most bang for your buck.